 6 of 45

-A group of evacuees waving goodbye from a train.Library of Congress
+A group of internees waving goodbye from a train.Library of Congress

 7 of 45

-A Japanese family wearing identification tags waits to be relocated.Dorothea Lange/National Archives and Records Administration, Records of the War Relocation Authority
+A Japanese family wearing identification tags — to ensure they'd all stay together — waiting to be relocated.Dorothea Lange/National Archives and Records Administration/Records of the War Relocation Authority

 8 of 45

-The Miyatake family in their residence at Manzanar.
+The Miyatake family in their small residence at Manzanar.
 Ansel Adams/Library of Congress

 9 of 45

-Despite such violations of basic rights, Japanese internment was almost universally accepted by the American people.
+Despite the violations of basic rights, Japanese internment was largely accepted by the American people.

-The government never bothered to explain why Italian and German-Americans were not also sent to camps, and the military was not required or even pressured to provide concrete evidence that Japanese-Americans posed a threat to national security.Ansel Adams/Library of Congress
+The government never bothered to explain why Italian Americans and German Americans were mostly spared from detention, and the military was not required or even pressured to provide concrete evidence that Japanese Americans posed a real threat to national security.Ansel Adams/Library of Congress

 10 of 45